nemonik/drone/README.md

 ## How do I use the nemonik/drone container image?

-Here's an example docker-compose.yml file using this contaier image integrated with self-hosted GitLab.
+Here's an example docker-compose.yml file using this container image integrated with self-hosted GitLab.

 ```
 version: "2"